 4. He will then use anything left over to pay off your other unsecured creditors, like credit cards, medical bills, and utilities.

 Simply put the homestead exemption applies to the property where you live.
 In Texas, the debtor will in most cases qualify for a 100% exemption on this property.
 This generous exemption means that in Texas, very rarely do homeowners have to sell their property under Chapter 7 bankruptcy.
-There are some conditions attached to this exemption to stop people playing the system, but a good bankruptcy lawyer will explain these technicalities.
+There are some conditions attached to this exemption to stop people from playing the system, but a good bankruptcy lawyer will explain these technicalities.

 Chapter 13 Bankruptcy

 Your bankruptcy trustee in a Chapter 13 bankruptcy will not sell your home.
-You still receive the same exemptions, so should you opt for the state system that is 100% exemption.
+You still receive the same exemptions, so should you opt for the state system that is 100% exempt.
 Normally the filer has to repay the value of the non-exempt portion to the creditors over the course of the repayment plan (lasting three to five years).
 Since there is a 100% exemption there is nothing to repay in Texas.